eliemichel/LearnWebGPU/getting-started/adapter-and-device/the-adapter.md

 {{Request adapter function}}
 ```

-In the main function, after creating the WGPUInstance, we can get the adapter:
+In the main function, after creating the WebGPU instance, we can get the adapter:

 ```{lit} C++, Request adapter
 std::cout << "Requesting adapter..." << std::endl;